viveksyngh/merkletree/README.md

 ## TODO

-* Add API for consistency proof
+[x] Add API for consistency proof
+[ ] Add VerifyConsistencyProof and VerifyInclusionProof API

 ## Inspired From